Applicable in Last.fm mode? : mostly, except for the Never_Scrobbled facility

-Unmatched scrobbles are fresh scrobbles which can’t be matched to a track within your MediaMonkey database.
-The application alerts you that there is a problem by using the yellow “!” icon an the Run Summary dialogue box.
+Unmatched scrobbles are track plays which can’t be matched to a track within your MediaMonkey database.
+AlbumPlays alerts you that there is a problem by using the yellow “!” icon an the Run Summary dialogue box.

 There are several situations which can cause unmatched scrobbles:

-- the track was streamed – you don’t own a copy of it, and therefore it is not in MediaMonkey
+- the track was streamed – you don’t own a copy of it, and have not wished to adopt it into MediaMonkey – so it is not in your MediaMonkey database

-- your tags are too long, so either Sonos or Last.fm cut the end off from your tag
+- your tags are too long, so either Last.fm (or Sonos) cut the end off from your tag

 You can handle unmatched tracks by either:

-- or use the action list to create a rule to permanently fix the issue by modifying the tags in the scrobble, and in any future scrobble for the track or album, so that it now matches your MediaMonkey tags
+- or use the action list to create a rule to permanently fix the issue by translating tags from the current scrobble, and for any future scrobble for the track or album, so that they may be matched against your MediaMonkey tags

-- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own
+- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own, and don’t wish to adopt

 - or just ignore the mismatch warning; the scrobble will be discarded when you force-close the batch

-If you have corrected the situation by either of the first three methods, press the Run button to retry the Approve action.
-The batch will be automatically closed if all of the mismatches have been resolved.
+If you have corrected the situation by either of the first three methods, press the Run button to retry the Approve action. (nb: a retry is built-in for the Streaming Wizard).
+The batch will be automatically closed if all mismatches are now resolved.

-Or you can force_close a batch by checking the unmatched scrobbles check-box control in the “ignore” section of the Wizard, and then pressing Run to re-run the Approve action.
-Any scrobbles which are still unmatched will be discarded.
+Or you can force-close a batch by checking the unmatched scrobbles check-box control in the “ignore” section of the Wizard, and then pressing Run to re-run the Approve action.

 Resurrected and Lost Scrobbles